-- subsequent updates or additional information provided to EGBC pursuant to the PGA or Bylaws, as applicable. - 14.
-I confirm that I will provide EGBC with up-to-date and accurate contact information for myself and for the Registrant Firm, and will take all reasonable steps to ensure that the information is updated as needed and in accordance with the requirements set out in the PGA or Bylaws. - 15.
-I confirm that I will participate in the mandatory Regulation of Firms Training Program provided by EGBC, either: - a.
+- 10. I will participate in the mandatory Regulation of Firms Training Program provided by EGBC, either: - a.
 If the Registrant Firm does not yet have a Permit to Practice, within 12 months of the Registrant Firm being issued a Permit to Practice by EGBC; or - b.
-If the Registrant Firm has already been issued a Permit to Practice by EGBC at any time, within 3 months of submitting this declaration to EGBC; - AND, in either case, at minimum every 5 years thereafter. - 16.
-I confirm that I will contact EGBC immediately should I no longer be willing, able, or authorized to act as a Responsible Registrant in association with the Registrant Firm's Permit to Practice with EGBC. - 17.
-I understand that I may authorize other individuals employed by or under contract with the Registrant Firm to apply the Permit to Practice Number to documents on behalf of the Registrant Firm.
-I understand and acknowledge that I am responsible for ensuring that each application of the Permit to Practice Number on behalf of the Registrant Firm (whether by myself or any other individual who I have authorized to apply the Permit to Practice Number) is in compliance with the PGA and regulations, as well as the Bylaws, guidelines, standards, practice advisories, and policies of EGBC with respect to the use of the Permit to Practice Number.
+If the Registrant Firm has already been issued a Permit to Practice by EGBC at any time, within 3 months of submitting this declaration to EGBC; - AND, in either case, at minimum every 5 years thereafter. - 11.I will contact EGBC immediately should I no longer be willing, able, or authorized to act as a Responsible Registrant in association with the Registrant Firm's Permit to Practice with EGBC.